decaf-dev/obsidian-view-count/README.md

 **Excluded paths** - The folder paths that should be excluded from view count tracking.
 Please separate individual paths by commas. e.g. `folder1,folder2/inner`

-**Save view count to frontmatter** - Save the view count to a frontmatter property in each note.
-This is useful if you want to query for the view count using the DataView plugin.
+**Sync view count to frontmatter** - For each markdown note, save the current view count to a property in its frontmatter.
+This is useful if you want to query for view count using the DataView plugin.

 This setting makes view count available on mobile.
 In the future, this setting will not be needed for mobile viewing.

 The view count information for all files is stored in `.obsidian/view-count.json`.
 This setting is optional, as it duplicates data that already exists.
-However, it makes the view count more accessible for [DataView](https://github.com/blacksmithgu/obsidian-dataview) and other plugins because it is available in the frontmatter of the note.
+However, it makes the view count more accessible for [DataView](https://github.com/blacksmithgu/obsidian-dataview) and other plugins because it makes it available in the frontmatter of each markdown note.

 **View count property name** - The name of the property that the view will be stored in.